-A life book is a photo album of about 20 pictures that tells the story of you and your family to help the professional team get to know you without your being there.
+A life book is a photo album of about 20 pictures that tells the story of you and your family.
+Its purpose is to help the professional team get to know you without your being there.
 If you plan to adopt, the life book is required.
+You'll work on it as you go through the Spaulding training.